 Customer Edge: A Customer Edge is the customer device connected to a provider edge device.
+Also known as frame relay DTE.

-Egress Provider edge: The Provider Edge device that is the receiver of FR-MPLS packets sent by the provider edge (see ingress provider edge) located at the other end of the pseudo-wire.
+Egress Provider edge: The Provider Edge device that is the receiver of FR-MPLS packets.

 FR-MPLS packet: Packets exchanged between an ingress provider edge and an egress provider edge.